 Usable reserves are held either for general purposes, such as to ensure there are appropriate funds available in the event of a significant emergency, or they are earmarked for specific purposes or to manage known risks.
 The reserves strategy is vital to managing the delivery of the savings targets without impacting performance on the frontline.
-At 31 March 2018, the PCC held usable reserves of £3.856m (Section 6.2.12), this is the lowest position for some time however it reflects internal borrowing from reserves against the future receipts from sales of capital assets which will be used to restock the reserves.
+The PCC pursues a policy of holding minimal safe reserves and does not seek to hold reserves against speculative risks or those he cannot control.

-At 31 March 2018 the general fund is £2.857M, which is below the target set by the PCC in his Reserves Strategy which was published on the OPCC website as per Home Office requirements.
+At 31 March 2018 the general fund is £2.857M and all usable reserves are £3.856m, (section 6.2.12) which is below the target set by the PCC in his Reserves Strategy which was published on the OPCC website as per Home Office requirements.